IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

    ```

-6. Install IE to a cluster
+5. Install IE to a cluster

-    IE can be installed to cluster using a series of steps which are bundled in a script `./scripts/install_enforcer.sh`.
+    IE can be installed to a cluster using a series of steps which are bundled in a script called [`install_enforcer.sh`](../script/install_enforcer.sh).

-    Before execute the script `./scripts/install_enforcer.sh`, setup local environment as follows:
+    Before executing the script `install_enforcer.sh`, setup local environment as follows:
       - `IE_ENV=remote`  (for deploying IE on OpenShift or ROKS clusters, use this [guide](README_DEPLOY_IE_LOCAL.md) for deploying IE in minikube)
       - `IE_NS=integrity-enforcer-ns` (a namespace where IE to be deployed)
       - `IE_REPO_ROOT=<set absolute path of the root directory of cloned integrity-enforcer source repository>`

     The following example shows how to set up a local envionement.
+    Note the absolute path of root directory of the cloned `integrity-enforcer` git repository.
     ```
     $ export IE_ENV=remote
     $ export IE_NS=integrity-enforcer-ns